swagger-api/swagger-node/README.md

 ![alt text](./docs/images/project-controller.png)

-If you look at the Swagger file in the editor, the `x-swagger-router-controller` element (line 17 in the editor screenshot above) specifies the name of the controller file associated with the `/hello` path.
+If you look at the Swagger file in the editor (shown in step 3 above), the `x-swagger-router-controller` element (line 17 in the editor screenshot) specifies the name of the controller file associated with the `/hello` path.
 For example:

 ```yaml
     paths: